 Also in 2012, the legislature revised the punishment for felony death by vehicle (Class D felony) and repeat felony death by vehicle (Class B2 felony).
 Both involve unintentionally causing the death of another while driving while impaired.

 Greensboro, NC attorneys defending felony criminal charges

 When the worst has happened and you face murder charges, it is imperative that you have a highly skilled defense attorney on your team.
-Contact The Clifford Division at 336-574-2788 or online to discuss your case for free.
+Contact Clifford & Harris, PLLC at 336-574-2788 or online to discuss your case.
 We really can help.